biker2000on/adventureintandem-netlify/site/content/blog/acts-of-kindness.md

 ---
-title: "Acts of Kindness"
+title: Acts of Kindness
-date: 2019-04-08T16:23:29+07:00
+date: 2019-04-08T09:23:29.000Z
-description: You never know around what corner you will find someone who will become your savior.
-featured_image: ""
-categories: ["Acts of Kindness"]
-tags: ["acts of kindness", "kindness", "pay it forward"]
-slug: "acts-of-kindness"
 draft: false
+description: >-
+  You never know around what corner you will find someone who will become your savior.
+featured_image: /img/p3170018.jpg
+slug: acts-of-kindness
+categories:
+  - Acts of Kindness
+tags:
+  - acts of kindness
+  - kindness
+  - pay it forward
 ---
 When you are riding along on a bike tour and you break down on the side of the road your day comes to an abrupt halt.
 This is when you start pondering why your bike decided to break down.
 Sometimes you get super angry at the bike and others you are just plain disappointed that your bike decided to not cooperate.